diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 because, usually, pipelines that are a few months old are not frequently accessed or are even not relevant anymore.
-Restricting access to processing pipelines that are longer than a few months might help us to move this data to a different storage, that is more performance and cost effective.
+Restricting access to processing pipelines that are longer than a few months might help us to move this data to a different storage, that is more performant and cost effective.

 It is already possible to prevent processing builds [that have been archived](/ee/user/admin_area/settings/continuous_integration.html#archive-jobs).